carlosjennings1991/kickstarter_analysis/README.md

 ![Theater Outcomes vs Launch](https://github.com/carlosjennings1991/kickstarter_analysis/blob/main/resources/Theater_Outcomes_vs_Launch.png)

-Outcomes are significantly affected by launch date, a fact concretely proven in the data, and contains three key takeaways.
+Outcomes are significantly affected by launch date, a fact concretely proven in the data.
+This conclusion contains three key takeaways.

-* May, June and July are all well above average.
+* May, June and July have success rates well above average.
-* May is the best month
+* May is the best month to launch a play.
-* December is the worst month
+* December is the worst month to launch a play.

 ---
 ### Results - Goals do effect Outcomes